 - A. CCTV located at the following sensitive areas: - a.
-Entrance/Exits - b.
-Packing areas - c.
-Cargo handling and storage areas - d.
-Yard and storage areas for containers, trucks, and trailers - B. WRAP does not have a requirement for the number of cameras facility must install to fully collect CCTV records of the sensitive areas - C. At least 30 consecutive days of CCTV records must be available for review - D. 24/7; all production and non-production hours, nights, weekends, and holidays
+Mode of Transportation - b.
+Entrance/Exits - c.
+Packing areas - d.
+Cargo handling and storage areas - e.
+Yard and storage areas for containers, trucks, and trailers - B. WRAP does not have a requirement for the number of cameras facility must install to fully collect CCTV records of the sensitive areas - C. At least 30 consecutive days of CCTV records must be available for review - D. 24/7; all production and non-production hours, nights, weekends, and holidays - E. Non-compliances raised for insufficient CCTV records must be closed via onsite followup audit a.
+In special circumstances, WRAP may allow the non-compliance to be closed through desktop review.
+Approval to conduct the desktop review must be requested from the Compliance Administration Department in advance (See Appendix 1 for contact information)